 The company reiterated its full-year guidance, projecting revenue of between 10.2 billion shekels and 10.5 billion shekels and net profit between 1.75 billion shekels and 1.85 billion shekels.

-Internet Gold-Golden Lines Ltd. (IGLD), which has a stake in Bezeq via B Communications, dropped 5.3 percent.
+Internet Gold-Golden Lines Ltd. (IGLD:US), which has a stake in Bezeq via B Communications, dropped 5.3 percent.

 To contact the reporter on this story: Shoshanna Solomon in Tel Aviv at firstname.lastname@example.org